tnguyen606-cs/AI-ExpenseApp/README.md

     │   └── templates                 # The templates directory that will contain files for the main blueprint and a directory for each blueprint.
     │       ├── account.html          # The account blueprint for managing user info.
     │       ├── create_expense.html
+    │       ├── expense.html          # The expense blueprint display all details of the expense
     │       ├── home.html             # The home blueprint serving as the home page.
     │       ├── layout.html           # The layout blueprint to act as the base template for all routes.
     │       ├── login.html